hyu6/spring-pet-clinic/README.md

 # spring-pet-clinic

-My version of Spring-based Pet Clinic Application
+Contained in this repo is an opinionated version of the classic reference application - [Spring Pet Clinic](https://github.com/spring-projects/spring-petclinic)